Best Allied Bombers of World War II

 5 North American B-25 Mitchell - USA

-Durable, fast and reliable, this plane made history and harried the axis forces in all theaters of the war.
+Durable, fast, and reliable, this plane made history and harried the Axis forces in all theaters of the war.

 6 Douglas SBD Dauntless - USA

-Tough, versatile, and popular with pilots.
-This plane did so well at Midway that it soon became the defining symbol of the war against Japan.
-And unlike the Stuka and Val dive bombers, the SBD could perform well even when the Americans did not have air superiority, as evidenced by its successes in early 1942 and at Guadalcanal.
 Okay, the Stuka had the loud dive brakes and the 37mm cannon, but the SBD had the bomb load, defensive armament, range, and aircrew to cripple the Japanese Navy.
-Both the Stuka and the Val were torn to shreds by RAF and USN fighters, but the SBD performed well against the Zero fighter and was used against torpedo bombers early in the war.
-Pilots loved the SBD so much that they had to be coerced into switching to the SB2C.
+Both the Stuka and the Val were torn to shreds by RAF and USN fighters, but the SBD performed well against the Zero fighter and was even used against torpedo bombers early in the war.

 7 Fairey Barracuda - UK